PixarV/terraform-provider-r4/website/docs/index.md

 $ terraform plan
 ```

+For some API addresses it is also possible to provide them via environment variables (see the [API Addresses section](#api-addresses)).

 ### Shared Configuration and Credentials Files

 Rockit Cloud Provider can use [AWS shared configuration and credentials files][aws-configure-files] and source credentials and other settings from them.